xen-troops/moulin/docs/rouge.rst

 `rouge` uses the same design ideas as `moulin`, and part of the command line options are shared with `moulin`.
-This includes :code:`--help-config`, :code:`-v` and :code:`--dump` arguments.
+This includes :code:`--help-config`, :code:`-v`, and :code:`--dump` arguments.
 Please refer to :ref:`moulin <invoking_moulin>` documentation for more details.
-This document describes only argument specific to `rouge`.
+This document describes only arguments specific to `rouge`.

 .. code-block::